nandanarnandu/personal_expense_tracker/README.md

 - Adding a dedicated REST API for mobile clients.
 - Creating a more detailed "Monthly Budget" feature with category-specific limits.
 - Integrating a real email service like SendGrid for notifications.
+- Anomaly Detection: A machine learning model to identify unusual spending patterns for review.

 ---